themeteorchef/building-a-markdown-editor/building-a-markdown-editor.md

     template.saveState.set( true );

+    if ( text !== "" ) {
       Meteor.promise( "convertMarkdown", text )
         .then( function( html ) {
           $( "#preview" ).html( html );
           return Meteor.promise( "updateDocument", { _id: template.docId, markdown: text } );
         })
         .then( function() {
           delay( function() {
             template.saveState.set( false );
           }, 1000 );
         })
         .catch( function( error ) {
           Bert.alert( error.reason, "danger" );
         });
+    }
   },
 });
 ```

-Back in our `keyup` event, we can see that we've added aline just above our Promise chain `template.saveState.set( true );`.
+Back in our `keyup` event, we can see that we've added a line just above our Promise chain `template.saveState.set( true );`.
 This just toggles the state of our variable so that in our template, instead of `Saved!` it reads `Saving...`.
 Notice, this is happening while we're _typing_.
 So if we're typing, we see `Saving...` and after our database write has completed we see `Saved!`.
-The latter part of that—switching back to `Saved!`—is handled through an addition step in our Promise chain.
-Notice we add an addition `then()` call with a function that sets our `saveState` back to false.
+The latter part of that—switching back to `Saved!`—is handled through an additional step in our Promise chain.
+Notice we add an additional `then()` call with a function that sets our `saveState` back to false.

 That `delay` function may look a little funky.
 What is that?
 We've added that here to compensate for [how JavaScript's timing functions work](http://ejohn.org/blog/how-javascript-timers-work/).
 We need a way to   consistently set and cancel our event because we'll be calling this repeatedly while typing.
 This delay function helps us prevent our `setTimeout` loops from tripping over one another, toggling the save state in unpredictable ways.
-The school bell is about to ring, though, so consider reviewing that [extra credit](https://github.com/themeteorchef/building-a-markdown-editor/blob/master/code/client/helpers/helpers-functions.js).
+The school bell is about to ring, though, so consider reviewing that as [extra credit](https://github.com/themeteorchef/building-a-markdown-editor/blob/master/code/client/helpers/helpers-functions.js).

 ### Wrap Up & Summary

 Ring!
 Ring!
 Ring!
 That's all folks.
-In this recipe we learned how to build a Markdown editor complete with live preview and saving.
+In this recipe we learned how to build a Markdown editor complete with live preview and saving to the database.
 We learned about using a Markdown parser, adding a CodeMirror editor to our app, and even learned how to use `ReactiveVar`.
 We also looked at using keyboard events to control when and how we perform certain functions, as well as how to use `Tracker.autorun` to get a wrangle on reactivity.